Sotanghon Guisado with noodles and pork slices, amber menu

 • Half a head of cabbage, thinly sliced

-• One carrot, julienned (thinly sliced into matchsticks)
+• 1 carrot, julienned (thinly sliced into matchsticks)

 • One bunch of green onions, chopped